Ziggy (elephant): Attack on Slim Lewis

 At Brookfield Zoo on April 26, 1941, Ziggy suddenly turned on his keeper, George "Slim" Lewis.
 The elephant first struck Lewis to the ground with his trunk and pulled him beneath his head.
 Ziggy then tried to gore Lewis, but the keeper dodged each attack by slipping between the elephant's tusks.
 Eventually, Ziggy lunged so hard that his tusks became lodged in the ground for several seconds.
 Sensing his chance to escape, Lewis pulled himself up by grabbing onto Ziggy's ear, then punched the elephant in the eye.
 With Ziggy momentarily stunned, Lewis jumped into the moat around the elephant's enclosure and climbed to the other side.

 Despite his ordeal, Lewis was an animal lover, and he begged zoo director Robert Bean to spare Ziggy's life.
 Bean decided that the animal would not be killed, but would be kept inside the Pachyderm House at all times as a safety precaution.
 Later that day, Lewis returned to Ziggy's yard and, with the help of another elephant, led the animal indoors.
 For the next few decades, the animal would remain alone in a stall, attached to a wall with a chain of variable length.

 Years later, Lewis explained that Ziggy was in the midst of his musth period on the day of the attack.
-Musth is a time of high testosterone levels in male elephants, leading to aggressive behavior, and Ziggy may have been agitated because keepers had been urging him to mate with a female elephant.
+Musth is a time of high testosterone levels in male elephants, leading to aggressive behavior.